rumps/scripts/README.md

 [here](https://webpack.github.io/docs/using-loaders.html).
 See the Loaders section below for information on any loaders already set.

-#### `options.scripts.newWatcher`
-This specifies whether to use Webpack's new watching solution.
-This is helpful if you are experiencing issues with watching for file updates with scripts.
-If value is set to `true`, then the new watching plugin is included.

 #### `options.scripts.webpack`
 This specifies any options you want to override in Webpack.
 This is best if you want to fully make changes in